flu-crew/smot/paper/paper.md

 many monophyletic groups, the user may want to subsample the taxa while ensuring all groups and their evolutionary relationships are represented in the visualized tree.
-Alternatively, taxa on trees may be described and grouped by parameters not defined by common ancestry such as geographical regions, phenotypes, sequence motifs, or a host species and this information may be incomplete and require classification.
+Alternatively, taxa on trees may be described and grouped by variables not defined by common ancestry such as geographical regions, phenotypes, sequence motifs, or host species and this information may be incomplete and require classification.
 In these cases, subsampling and classifying data on the phylogenetic tree can form the basis of hypotheses on how temporal, spatial, and other processes correlate with the evolutionary